Shawn-Nichol/BlueTeam/BTL 1/Exam Prep/Splunk.md

 # Search commands
 Sort
-sor the events returned by the search,
+sort the events returned by the search,

 sort time by ascending
 ```
 | sort time asc
 ```
-Limit the return results
+Limit the return results.
 ```
 | sort limit=2 time asc
 ```